Inside: Looking for incredible books about grandparents for your children to read with grandma and grandpa? We’ve got just the list for you!

 Nana in the City, by Lauren Castillo: A child is a bit nervous to go visit his Nana in the big city.
 But while he is there for his sleepover, Nana helps him see that the busy, bustling and loud city is not scary, but rather fun.
 All he needs is the perfect gear to help him remember to be brave — which comes in the form of one special cape given to him with love by Nana!
 Support independent bookstores and get the book on Bookshop.org right here!

 Grandma’s Purse, by Vanessa Brantley Newton: Grandma Mimi is coming!
 And though she always brings oodles of hugs and treats, nothing is better than… Grandma’s purse!
 There’s no guessing what is inside Grandma’s magical, mystical bag.
 Whether it’s fancy jewelry, souvenirs from around the world, or other magical treasures, chances are that purse will contain something special, something that will transform an ordinary day into an extraordinary one!
+This is a beloved book about grandparents that just about any child can relate to!
 Support independent bookstores and get the book on Bookshop.org right here!

 When Grandma Gives you a Lemon Tree, by Jamie L.B.
 Deenihan and illustrated by Lorraine Rocha: One little girl is a bit disappointed when her birthday arrives and grandma gives her… a lemon tree.
 What on earth will she do with a lemon tree?
 Yet, when she follows the narrator’s instructions, she may discover that grandma’s gift was exactly what she needed — and wanted — after all.
 We love this story about turning life’s lemons into lemonade!
 Support independent bookstores and get the book on Bookshop.org right here!